 While driving along Highway 1 in the Tomales Bay section of Pacific Coast Highway, you will see a turnout for Millerton Point.
 If you have 30 minutes to spare, then I suggest you pull over and check it out.
 This is a beautiful area to explore, one that I have never seen anyone at and a great short stop on Pacific Coast Highway.
 Here is all the information:

-- Quarter Mile Hike
+- Quarter mile hike

-- Free Parking
+- Free parking

-- Pit Toilet
+- Pit toilets

-After parking in the small dirt lot you will see a single track trail that leads out to the right of the trees.
+After parking in the small dirt lot, you will see a single track trail that leads out to the right of the trees.
 I took this trail up the small hill and was immediately given a beautiful view of the bay itself.

-The beach was calm as the water slowly lapped up onto it and I just took ten minutes to walk along it and peer out over the bay to the surrounding landscape.
+The beach was calm as the water slowly lapped up onto it, and I just took ten minutes to walk along it and peer out over the bay to the surrounding landscape.

 There isn’t a lot more to say about this spot other than that it is a great place to stop on a drive up PCH.
 It has beautiful views, no people and an easy to access bathroom, what more could you want?
 Let me know what other stops you recommend in Tomales Bay in the comments.